-What Is The Rapid Access Centre (RAC)?
+What is the Rapid Access Centre (RAC)?

-What Do We Do?
+What We Do

-ISAEC is a LHIN (Local Health Integration Network) sponsored initiative to improve care access for patients suffering from chronic or persistent lower back pain.
-Patients can be referred to the LB RAC by their family physician or NP who will then be contacted within 2-4 weeks by an Advanced Practice Provider for further assessment.
+The RAC Low Back Pain program (formerly known as ISAEC) is an Ontario Health sponsored initiative to improve care access for patients suffering from chronic or persistent lower back pain.
+Patients can be referred to the LB RAC by their family physician or NP, who will then contact an advanced practice provider within 2-4 weeks for further assessment.

-Referral Criteria for patients is:
+Referral Criteria for Patients:

-• They present with persistent low back pain and/or related symptoms (e.g., sciatica, neurogenic claudication) that are not improving 6 weeks to 12 months from onset.
+• They present with persistent low back pain and/or related symptoms (e.g., sciatica, neurogenic claudication) that are not improving6 weeks to 12 months from onset.

 • They present with unmanageable recurrent/episodic low back pain and/or related symptoms of less than 12 months duration post-recurrence.

-What Do We Do?
+What We Do

 You will be assessed by an Advanced Practice Provider (APP) who has extensive orthopedic skills and training.
 A comprehensive assessment will be conducted to determine the most appropriate treatment, personalized based on the severity of your condition and individual needs, to manage your lower back pain.
-If surgery is required you will be provided with access to specialists and diagnostic imaging, as required, and referred for an appointment with the next available surgeon (or with your preferred surgeon).
+If surgery is required, you will be provided access to specialists and diagnostic imaging, as required, and referred for an appointment with the next available surgeon (or with your preferred surgeon).

 Further Information